-This repeater site is our most remote sites.
-Power is supplied by solar power with a bank of batteries only.
-At over 11,000 feet trips to this site are few do to the lateness of snow melt and the extremely dangerous trail to the site which should be by Helicopter if there is stow on the mountain.
+This repeater site is our most remote site.
+Power is supplied by solar power with a bank of batteries.
+At over 11,400 feet trips to this site are few do to the distance and lateness of snow melt and the extremely dangerous trail to the site which should be by Helicopter if there is stow on the mountain.

 The antenna is located at the top of the now shortened tower when the top half of the tower failed and tipped over due to ice loading.

 This repeater covers areas around the Henry Mountain range is Southeastern Utah including Capitol Reef National Park, Hanksville, Hite, Boulder, Escalante, and Bullfrog.